-The food you can expect to eat in Pico does not differ that much from what you can find in the rest of Azores or even in mainland Portugal.
+Quite frankly, the food in Pico does not differ that much from what you can find in the rest of Azores or even in mainland Portugal.

-Expect a lot of shellfish and fresh fish – specially cod and tuna – as well as meat-based dishes.
-Wine is a must.
+Do expect lots of local fresh ingredients though, like shellfish and fresh fish – specially cod and tuna – as well as meat-based dishes.
+Wine is also a must.